 - 65 years old, or older; or

 - Between 18 and 64 and have certain mental or physical disabilities that keep the him or her from being able to engage in activities or protect himself or herself; and

 The petitioner is a victim of:

 - Physical or financial abuse, neglect/abandonment, treatment that mentally hurt; or

-- Deprivation by a caregiver of basic things/services so you will not suffer physically, mentally, or emotionally.
+- Deprivation by a caregiver of basic things/services so he or she will not suffer physically, mentally, or emotionally.

 This page only explains how to file an elder abuse restraining order in California.
 We also provide information on how to defend a restraining order, file a civil harassment restraining order, a workplace violence restraining order and a domestic violence restraining order.

 The person filing the petition will need to fill out, sign, and file the following documents: